trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 - EdDSA

 on numerous different curves.
 We used the Wycheproof testing vectors to investigate the security of version 6.5.6, which, as of writing this entry, is the most up-to-date version.
-Using Wycheproof we were able to find vulnerabilities multiple vulnerabilities in both the ECDSA and EDDSA module:
+Using Wycheproof, we were able to find vulnerabilities multiple vulnerabilities in both the ECDSA and EDDSA module:

 - [CVE-2024-42459](https://nvd.nist.gov/vuln/detail/CVE-2024-42459)
 - [CVE-2024-42460](https://nvd.nist.gov/vuln/detail/CVE-2024-42460)
 - [CVE-2024-42461](https://nvd.nist.gov/vuln/detail/CVE-2024-42461)

-In the following we will talk you through how we applied Wycheproof to provide a practical example of how one can make use of it.
+In the following, we will talk you through how we applied Wycheproof to provide a practical example of how one can use it.

 #### Parse file